-ASBC’s report provides a framework for new minimum standard of acceptable workplace practices, guidance on how business can adopt these practices, and the necessary policy changes that are needed to support business in doing so.
-As shown in the report, high‐road business practices are effective across all industries, in all parts of the country.
-TCG is proud to have been highlighted in the report alongside other successful, high‐road employers.
+ASBC’s report provides a framework for a new minimum standard of acceptable workplace practices, guidance on how businesses can adopt these practices, and the necessary policy changes that are needed to support businesses in doing so.
+As shown in the report, high-road business practices are effective across all industries, in all parts of the country.
+TCG is proud to have been highlighted in the report alongside other successful, high-road employers.

 It has always been my belief that, as a business owner, I have a level of responsibility for my employees’ well-being.
 By supporting their needs, we help them to support their families, to be more productive for the company and our clients, and to contribute to their communities.
 While it’s true that taking the high road has financial implications, like all good investments it has generated great returns for our company.